uadmin/uadmin-docs/dapi.rst

 """""""""""""""""""
 `Back to Top (Model Methods)`_

 APIPublicDelete controls the data API's public for delete commands.
+The purpose of this model function is to enable delete access to an assigned model regardless of the user privilege so even if you are not logged in as admin, you are still permitted to delete the records in the assigned model because it is accessible to everyone.
+By default, APIPublicDelete returns **false**.

 Structure: